Saturday, October 11, 2014

 And I loved his relationship with his daughter, Lauren.
 Things are pretty rough with him and his father.
 While he is absent in her life, his love is still very evident.
 When his new daughter arrives in real life, I hope to see that side of him transcends as well.
 It'll certainly be a brand new experience for him as a dad.

+As a film overall, it was really well done.
+You get really invested in the characters and stick with them through all of the dramatics, laughter and tears.
 My attention was held the whole time.
 The only doubt that came about in my head was during a dramatic climax during a tornado warning, a huge confrontation between Hank and The Judge, explaining just why their relationship has been so estranged.

 I was afraid things were just going to go south, but sure enough, things picked up.
 Having The Judge on the witness stand helped explain a lot of things and even though it was part of the case, it felt like the emotional understanding these two really needed to repair their relationship.